 1. Segregate Accounting Duties

-Small businesses usually depend on one employee or a bookkeeper to ensure process in all aspects of the accounting process, including authorization, execution, custody and posting of transactions.
-Ideally, the processing of cash receipts and payments will be separated, with a segregation of duties with different people approving invoices, preparing checks, signing checks and reconciling the bank accounts.
-Allowing one individual to handle cash or checks received, the deposits, and the posting of payments in the system, increases the risk of fraud.
+Small businesses usually depend on one employee or a bookkeeper to ensure the process in all aspects of the accounting process, including authorization, execution, custody, and posting of transactions.
+Ideally, the processing of cash receipts and payments will be separated, with segregation of duties with different people approving invoices, preparing checks, signing checks, and reconciling the bank accounts.
+Allowing one individual to handle cash or checks received, the deposits, and the posting of payments in the system increases the risk of fraud.
 These processes should be segregated among different individuals.
 If this is not feasible for your organization, it is advisable to rotate individuals performing the above tasks periodically.

-You could also consider the use of an online pay service which can be accessed anywhere and provide you with increased accounts control over the payment process.
+You could also consider the use of an online payment service that can be accessed anywhere and provide you with increased account control over the payment process.
 Bills and payments can be authorized conveniently prior to any cash disbursement.
-If your situation still warrants physical checks policies, consider signing them yourself or authorizing an additional signer.
-Ensure objectives that the signer is separate from the person issuing the checks and that signer matches the checks to invoices prior to mailing.
+If your situation still warrants physical check policies, consider signing them yourself or authorizing an additional signer.
+Ensure objectives that the signer is separate from the person issuing the checks and that the signer matches the checks to invoices prior to mailing.
 Finally, be sure to store blank checks in a safe place restricting access to avoid risk.

 2. Restrict Access to Financial Systems

-The most common accounting software used by businesses give its users the ability to edit and delete previous transactions which could lead to easy concealment of theft.
+The most common accounting software used by businesses gives its users the ability to edit and delete previous transactions which could lead to easy concealment of theft.
 Business owners should retain ADMIN rights (if possible) to the company’s accounting system and consider restricting user access to only areas necessary for their functions.
 This will help reduce the chances of an individual creating false entries and covering up their tracks.
 A review of voided and deleted transactions will show any adjustments or deletions and can be instrumental in exposing irregularities in procedures.